 Gemini is the sole model here that changes its pricing based on the length of the prompt.
 100k tokens equates to roughly 80,000 words, according to Google's shared estimates (this isn't perfect - a token equates to roughly 4 characters including spaces and punctuation. )

-So whether this split pricing model applies to you depends on whether your prompts are likely to be very complex.
 For simple instructions, this is unlikely to be an issue.
-But for complex prompts that involve ingesting a lot of data, large json files, or reviewing long blocks of writing, you may incur extra costs.
+But for complex prompts that involve ingesting a lot of data, large json files, or reviewing long blocks of writing, you're likely to run up against these higher cost tiers.

 Gemini Flash vs Pro